JeremyLoh/xtal/frontend/README.md

 12. Updating `browserslist` for `package-lock.json` - `npx update-browserslist-db@latest` - https://github.com/browserslist/update-db#readme
 13. Waiting for an element to not be on a page in Playwright - `expect(page.locator("???")).toHaveCount(?))` - https://stackoverflow.com/questions/71183099/how-can-i-assert-that-an-element-is-not-on-the-page-in-playwright
 14. Vite code splitting that works - https://sambitsahoo.com/blog/vite-code-splitting-that-works.html
+15. Prevent stream from being loaded when player is closed - https://github.com/muxinc/media-elements/discussions/82

 # React + TypeScript + Vite